 The automotive industry as a whole is going through digitalization and large increases in technology adoption.
 We see adoption from self-driving cars, to marketplace apps, to new business software.
 On-demand mobile detailing apps for consumers are on the rise, as are mobile business apps for business owners.

-Pricing Trends in Detailing
+Pricing Trends in the Auto Detailing Industry